Question: What is the face of poverty?

 The Answers:

-Poverty is associated with a host of health risks, including elevated rates of heart disease, diabetes, hypertension, cancer, infant mortality, mental illness, undernutrition, lead poisoning, asthma, and dental problems.
+- Poverty is associated with a host of health risks, including elevated rates of heart disease, diabetes, hypertension, cancer, infant mortality, mental illness, undernutrition, lead poisoning, asthma, and dental problems.

-- Regina point-in-time count of individuals experiencing homelessness : 286 in 2018, and 488 in September 2021: https://leaderpost.com/news/local-news/report-regina-sees-increase-in-homelessness
+- Regina point-in-time (PiT) count provides a snapshot of people experiencing homelessness on a specific day (but cannot enumerate the full extent of hidden homelessness), identified: 286 in 2018, and 488 in September 2021. https://leaderpost.com/news/local-news/report-regina-sees-increase-in-homelessness

 - In 2018 the poverty rate for children and adults living in couple families was eight per cent.
 But 48 per cent of children living in female lone-parent families were poor.